iiit-notebook/iiit-notebook.github.io/_notes/linear-algebra/linear-algebra-3.md

 *Backward implication*:

-Assume that there is such a union of two vector subspaces, such that neither is the subset of the other, and the union itself id a vector subspace.
+Assume that there is such a union of two vector subspaces, such that neither is the subset of the other, and the union itself is a vector subspace.

 Now if neither is the subset of the other, there must be some element that belongs to *only* the second subspace, but not the first, and similiarly another element that belonges to the first of the subspaces but not the second.